FZJ-Reactive-Transport-Group/An-AI-Assisted-Toolbox-for-Quantifying-Mineral-Transformations/README.md

 Git (for cloning the repository)
 A compatible operating system (Windows or Linux) Installation
-Clone the repository: Clone this GitHub repository to your local machine to get started with the toolbox.
+### Clone the repository: Clone this GitHub repository to your local machine to get started with the toolbox.
 - git clone https://github.com/yourrepository/An-AI-Assisted-Toolbox-for-Quantifying-Mineral-Transformations.git
+### Create a virtual environment (optional but recommended): Using a virtual environment helps manage dependencies and avoid conflicts with other Python projects.